KaySteinhoff/C_Networking/README.md

 # C Networking system

 This networking system wasn't build nor meant for large scale use.
 It uses an int32_t pointer to store and send data and I would advise you to look at another system if your goal is a large operation like a forum or similar as configuring the values of the array might be annoying at that point.
-Games might be challenging too, though I havn't used it.
+Games might be challenging too, though I havn't tried it.

 Alright if you are still here let's get started.